dspiteself/nakkaya.com/resources/posts/2009-05-05-installing-debian-on-eeepc.markdown

 tags: linux debian
 ---

-Following documents the experience i had while installing Debian on my EeePC
+Following documents the experience I had while installing Debian on my EeePC
-701. This page servers as a reference to myself cause i rarely re format my linux or mac boxes.
+701. This page servers as a reference to me, cause I rarely re format my linux or mac boxes.
 Installation was smooth.
 All hardware  on my eee was supported  out of the box.
 [debian.org](http://wiki.debian.org/DebianEeePC/)